UNDP-Data/geohub/documentation/docs/visualization/handson.md

 <!-- .element style="height: 500px" -->

----

-## Change layer style
+--

-This is a raster dataset, <hidden>please follow the steps of [Color](./visualize_raster.md#color) section,</hidden> change a colormap to suitable one.
-For my map, I change a colormap to one of sequential colormaps.
+This is a raster dataset, <hidden>please follow the steps of [Color](./visualize_raster.md#color) section,</hidden> change a colormap to suitable one, and keep visualization type as simple.

 ![Change colormap at STYLE tab in layer editing panel](../assets/visualization/exercise_4.png)